vasavi168/docs/v2/rcs/send-message.md

 {domain}/api/{version}/
 ```

-We can send Video clips as attachment using below API.
-The maximum audio file size is limited to 64 MB.
+We can send interactive messages like suggested replies and suggested actions using this api.

+Suggested replies[text] have a maximum of 25 characters.

 ```
 {endpoint}rcs/message/send
 ```

 #### Example Request With Interactive Choice Messgae

+The following code sends text with two suggested replies

 ```
 curl -X POST \